Accreditation of our Veterinary Program

 Accreditation is a sign of our programme’s quality and enables our graduates to practise and continue their professional development in a competitive market anywhere in Europe.
 Accreditation also provides us with the possibility of offering specialist European programmes approved by the European Board of Veterinary Specialisation (EBVS).

-EAEVE follows an evaluation system to assure:
+EAEVE follows an evaluation system to ensure the following:

 • the quality of veterinarians to graduate from the programme, and the care they provide;